TYPE // 001 | CLASSIFICATION: American_Traditional

 Watercolor

-Mimics the appearance of watercolor paintings, with splashes, streaks, and soft blends of vibrant colors.
+Mimics the appearance of watercolour paintings, with splashes, streaks, and soft blends of vibrant colours.
 It typically lacks harsh black outlines, focusing on the fluid, freeform spread of ink across the skin.